I-35 Rivalry: Start of a big rivalry (1991)

 The rivalry dates back to 1991, when the University of Texas at San Antonio joined as a non-football member of the Southland Conference.
-Southwest Texas State University, which had jumped in the conference only four years prior, is located less than 60 miles from the UTSA main campus.
+Southwest Texas State University, which had joined the conference four years prior, is located less than 60 miles from the UTSA main campus.
 Due to their proximity, conference membership, and status as emerging research universities, the rivalry began to develop.
 It was fostered by a desire to bring attention to collegiate athletics in Central Texas.

 Eventually, a trophy was utilized in the mid-1990s to recognize the winner of the annual men's basketball game between the two universities.
 In 2007, the competition was expanded to all sports, with the new I-35 Series Trophy being awarded to the winner.
 Prior to this new moniker and point-based scheme, the rivalry's name was unofficial, with the term "I-35 rivalry" being used by other schools and teams to label their own athletic competitions.